tintoy/msbuild-project-tools-vscode/README.md

 * Move to the `Include` or `Version` attribute of your `PackageReference` element and press `ctrl+space` to bring up a list of package Ids / versions.
 * Hover the mouse over targets, items, and properties to see information about them.
 * Go-to-definition is implemented for both SDK-style and regular project imports.
+* Document symbols are supported for imports, targets, items, and properties.

 ## Installation